7 Powerful Yoga Practices for Chakra Healing

 Your crown chakra doesn’t open through force.
 It opens through release.

 After all the movement and breathwork, you need silence.
 Stillness.
 Space for that highest connection to actually land.
+That space is easier to find when your surroundings are clear β knowing how to effectively get rid of negative energy in your home makes your practice environment as receptive as your body.

 Lotus Pose (Padmasana) or Comfortable Seated Position: Sit with a straight spine.
 Close your eyes.
 Let everything else fall away.